bhavya-tech/Chess-Engine/README.md

 1. Begin the game by initializing:

+    1. To start the game without any need to save it use ```int initGame(MATRIX* ptrClientMatrix)```.

-    Call the fuction ```int gameSetup(std::ifstream *gamedata, MATRIX* ptrClientMatrix)``` and pass the pointer to std::ifstream which has the corresponding file open and points at the beginning of the file.
+    1. Call the fuction ```int gameSetup(std::ifstream *gamedata, MATRIX* ptrClientMatrix)``` and pass the pointer to std::ifstream which has the corresponding file open and points at the beginning of the file.
 (This is a test version so only .txt files are supported)

 	    1. To initiate a new game, the file should be empty.
 	    1. To load the game, the ifstream should point at the beginning of where the ```saveGame()``` began to start writing.(_It is advisable to keep this file only for game data._)

 1. When user performs the move save the source and destination coordinates in the ```COORD``` object.